-Mylan ranks among the leading generic and specialty pharmaceutical companies in the world, offering one of the industry's broadest and highest quality product portfolios, a robust pipeline and a global commercial footprint that spans more than 150 countries and territories.
-With a workforce of more than 16,000 employees and external contractors, Mylan has attained leading positions in key international markets through its wide array of dosage forms and delivery systems, significant manufacturing capacity, global scale and commitment to customer service.
-Through our Matrix Laboratories Limited ("Matrix") subsidiary, Mylan operates one of the world's largest active pharmaceutical ingredient ("API") manufacturers with respect to the number of drug master files filed with regulatory agencies.
+Mylan ranks among the leading generic and specialty pharmaceutical companies in the world, offering one of the industry's broadest and highest quality product portfolios, a robust pipeline and a global commercial footprint that spans approximately 150 countries and territories.
+With a workforce of more than 18,000 employees and external contractors, Mylan has attained leading positions in key international markets through its wide array of dosage forms and delivery systems, significant manufacturing capacity, global scale and commitment to quality and customer service.
+Through our subsidiary Mylan Laboratories Limited (formerly known as Matrix Laboratories Limited), Mylan operates one of the world's largest active pharmaceutical ingredient ("API") manufacturers with respect to the number of drug master files filed with regulatory agencies.
 This capability makes Mylan one of only two global generics companies with a comprehensive, vertically integrated supply chain.
 We hold a leading generics sales position in three of the world's largest pharmaceutical markets, those being the United States ("U.S."), France and the United Kingdom ("U.K."), and we also hold leading sales positions in several other key generics markets, including Australia, Belgium, Italy, Portugal and Spain.